francois-le-ko4la/lovelace-entity-progress-card/README.md

   ➡️ Structural validation ideas to manage inputs (v1.5+).
 This implementation is original and does not reuse code from the library.

 - **Special thanks to [@harmonie-durrant](https://github.com/harmonie-durrant)**
-  ➡️ PRs, HACS testing, debugging, and illustrations:
+  ➡️ PRs, HACS testing, debugging, `Light` theme and illustrations:
   - `doc/example.png`
   - `doc/thumbnail.png`